 - 30, 60 and 90 day inpatient programs

 - Partial hospitalization programs

-Regardless of the depth of your addiction, we can help.
+Regardless of the depth of your addiction, our heroin rehab program can help.
 Our goal is to safely detox your body from the drugs and ensure that you are in a safe atmosphere with professionals that are trained to deal with dangerous withdrawals.
-After your treatment, we are with you every step of the way until you are on your feet.
+After your rehab treatment, we are with you every step of the way until you are on your feet.

 We want to do more than help you stop using drugs; we want to help you live a successful, happy life free of chemical dependency.
 We utilize a dual diagnosis, connecting the mind and the body to increase your chances of beating your addiction.
 We also offer family therapy to ensure that those closest to you know how to help you on your path to recovery and how to stop enabling behaviors that set you back.

 Contact Us Today

 If you or someone you love is using heroin, rehab can help.
 We are truly invested in the future of every patient and are confident our approach can help you on the path to recovery.
 Call us today.